 If it's difficult to get through to us and you feel you need urgent help, you can also call 999.

 chat or sign to a counsellor

-There are lots of ways to get support from Childline if you're d/Deaf.
+There are lots of ways to get support from Childline if you're deaf.
 You can have a 1-2-1 chat, send an email to a counsellor or use SignVideo.

 Contact Childline with SignVideo

-You can contact a counsellor through a qualified BSL interpreter anytime from Monday – Friday, 8am-8pm.
+SignVideo lets you contact a counsellor through a BSL interpreter anytime from Monday – Friday, 8am-8pm.
 Saturdays, 8am-1pm: